 While farmers, manufacturers, and supermarkets may do a preliminary rinse of their produce before customers pick it up, it takes a far deeper clean to get off all of the grime.

 While some methods may differ slightly depending on the leafy green or the person, there’s a general routine you can follow whether you’re cleaning spinach, kale, lettuce, collard greens, or something else.

 Here’s what to do:

 - Run your leafy greens under the tap for an initial quick rinse as soon as you get home from the grocery store.
-Cut out the stems or stalks of your produce.
-Much of the dirt and sand is trapped in them, and you can definitely wash them separately and use them in vegetable stocks or other recipes later.
+Cut out their stems or stalks, as much of the dirt and sand is trapped in them.
+To make things easy and less wasteful, you can wash stems separately and use them in vegetable stocks and other recipes later.

 - Check your leaves to see if there are any bits that are already starting to go brown or soggy and dispose of them.
 Then, chop your produce into larger chunks.
 This will make the process of cleaning them way easier than if they’re still intact.